AGM Belief Revision, Semantically

 However, one might remark that the AGM postulates were specifically designed for describing the change of belief sets, i.e., deductively closed theories, which naturally include all syntactic variants.
 As opposed to this, approaches to describing the change of (not necessarily deductively closed) bases might take the syntax into account \cite{KS_Hansson1999}.
 Under such circumstances, the syntax-independence expressed by \postulate{G4} might be called into question.

 Another aspect is that, for the sake of generality, we had to replace the stronger requirement of transitivity by the weaker notion of min-retractivity inside the assignments.
-Waiving transitivity (and hence preorders) might be considered unconventional, as a transitive preference relation is often deemed to be the actual motivation behind the postulates \postulate{G1} and \postulate{G6}.
-This raises the question for which Tarskian logics the existence of a compatible \textbf{preorder} assignment for any \sauerwald{{\basechange} operator that satisfies the AGM revision postulates}, whenever possible, and what are the conditions that guarantee universal preorder representability.
+Waiving transitivity (and hence preorders) might be considered unconventional, as a transitive preference relation is often deemed to be the actual motivation behind the postulates \postulate{G5} and \postulate{G6}.
+This raises the question of how to obtain a compatible \textbf{preorder} assignment for any \sauerwald{{\basechange} operator that satisfies the AGM revision postulates}, whenever possible, and what are the conditions that guarantee universal preorder representability.

 In the following sections we will discuss these aspects as variations of the approach we presented in the preceding sections, showing that exact characterizations exist for these cases as well.
 Moreover, we will discuss some aspects of the notion of base logic, and the role of disjunctions in decomposability.